carolt2015/road_accident_risk/README.md

-# 📦 Streamlit App Starter Kit
+# Road Accident Risk Prediction App
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+This app predicts road accidents based on the data about road design, weather conditions,signage and speed limit.

 ## Demo App